The Ultimate Fighting Championship (UFC) is the planet’s leading mixed martial arts (MMA) promotion.

-Perhaps the most notable martial arts practitioner, who’s skills clearly translate to the soccer field is Zlatan Ibrahimovic.
+Perhaps the most notable martial arts practitioner who’s skills translate to the soccer field is Zlatan Ibrahimovic.

-Having received his Taekwondo black belt at the age of 17, Zlatan is an accomplished martial artist.
+Having received his Taekwondo black belt at 17, Zlatan is an accomplished martial artist.

 Known for his freak athleticism, power, and leg dexterity, his martial arts background has enabled him to complete physical feats on the field that few players could dream of.